 - Current asking price of similar cars

-- Car color (especially significant on muscle cars!)
+- Car colour (especially significant on muscle cars!)

 - Rarity (how many were made)